I have found that trying to find the best bird feeders for my backyard is about as challenging as trying to order food at a Mexican restaurant.

 - My Absolute II is hanging from a pole, but it can also be mounted.
 Make sure to use a heavy-duty and squirrel proof pole.
 This feeder holds up to 12 pounds and is heavy when it’s full of seed!

-- The seed is protected from rain.
+- The seed is protected from the rain.
 I have had no problems with mold or seed clumping due to moisture or dampness.

 - This simple design allows many birds to feed comfortably at once and from both sides.

 - The hinged roof makes it easy to fill, and it holds about 5.5 lbs of seed.
 It’s made of 90% recycled plastic, so it should never rot or fall apart.

 - The feeder has a mesh screen bottom that provides excellent drainage

 - It’s not flashy, but it works, which is why it’s one of the best hopper bird feeders available!

 After you have had some success with a hopper feeder (above), getting a tube feeder for your backyard is a great addition.